Retatrutide Tracking Considerations: Emerging Triple-Agonist Research

 1. Direct Answer: A Triple Agonist Under Investigation

 Retatrutide (LY3437943, Eli Lilly) is an investigational peptide that activates THREE incretin receptors: GLP-1 (like semaglutide), GIP (added by tirzepatide), and GLUCAGON (the new addition).
 The glucagon arm is the differentiating feature โ it increases energy expenditure and lipolysis in addition to the satiety and glucose-control effects of the other two arms.
 Published Phase 2 trials reported mean weight loss of approximately 24% at 48 weeks at the highest dose tested โ substantially higher than the ~15% reported for semaglutide and ~21% for tirzepatide in comparable trials.
 Retatrutide is NOT FDA approved as of this writing and remains in clinical trials.
-Research log tracking focuses on dose escalation week-by-week, side-effect onset and resolution, weight trajectory, and any markers researchers are personally monitoring.
+Research log tracking focuses on the schedule as set by the trial or prescriber, side-effect onset and resolution, weight trajectory, and any markers being personally monitored.
 This content is for educational and research-tracking purposes only and does not constitute medical advice.

 Key Points